-This article walks through what happens when you perform key operations with your notebooks.
-Understanding what is happening behind the curtain can help your process to be more efficient and avoid pitfalls.
+The one thing that is truly different about how Jupyter Notebooks work in Terra versus typical local installations is how the computing environment is set up.
+This article walks through what happens when you perform key operations with your notebooks in Terra.
+Understanding what is happening behind the curtain can help you avoid pitfalls while making your notebook analysis process more efficient.

 - Creating a notebook